soranko/FizzBuzzServlet/README.md

 # FizzBuzzServlet

 Servlet for playing FizzBuzz.
-- Implemented using IntelliJ IDEA.
-- Tomcat 9 was used as local test server.
+- Tomcat 9 was used as local test server and IntelliJ IDE was used.
-- Contain a simple UI (form and button).
+- Contains a simple UI.
-- Keeps history of succesfull input(s)/outputs.
+- Keeps history of succesfull input(s)/outputs in UI.